Research

 After conflict, many ex-combatant men experience the spoils of war as their rebel groups transition into political parties and elect former members to party seats.
 However, it is unclear if these opportunities are reserved for former members who are men.
 Former rebel women often experience marginalization and discrimination after war, limiting their post-war opportunities.
 In this paper, I ask under what conditions voters support former rebel women running for political office.
 I argue that the election of these women will depend on their roles within rebel groups, as well as their use of violence during conflict.
 I present a novel dataset on the election of former rebel women in a global sample of former rebel parties from 1970-2020.
 I find that a greater proportion of rebel women are elected when women served as combatants and leaders in rebel groups during conflict.
 In contrast, I find that when rebel groups utilized violent tactics such as suicide terrorism and sexual violence, a smaller proportion of former rebel women are elected.
 I test for the interaction of women’s roles and use of violence, and find that regardless of women serving as elites, rebel women’s electoral chances are hurt when these extreme forms of violence are used, demonstrating the salience of the negative stigmas attached to violent women.
 These findings demonstrate that while many former rebel women are marginalized after war, a select few are successful in translating their wartime experiences into political gains.

 “Celebrated and Sidelined: The Post-Conflict Lives of the NRA’s Female Freedom Fighters in Uganda.”
-Under Review.
+Forthcoming at Civil Wars.

 How does women’s wartime labor influence their post-war political opportunities?
 Women’s roles in the National Resistance Army (NRA) during the Bush War of 1981-1986 in Uganda are believed to be one of the primary catalysts for boosts in women’s political representation following the war.
 This paper examines how women’s roles in the NRA shaped group-level decisions to integrate women into politics after the war.
 The paper discusses the decision to recruit women as members during conflict and the limitations of the attitudinal change that resulted, demonstrating that women’s integration served a practical purpose by alleviating recruitment and governance challenges, and then traces how this influenced the integration of former rebel women into government after the war.
 Novel data on the political roles of former combatants following the war is presented and used to demonstrate that former female rebels were originally among the only women incorporated into the post-conflict government.
 Comparing their roles to former rebel men, the data show that while former rebel women were integrated at lower levels of men, their presence has remained consistent while former rebel men have been driven out of political positions in the Ugandan government.